mmastrac/rust-ctor/README.md

     }
 ```

-Print a message at shutdown time (note: `dtor` is not supported on Windows right now):
+Print a message at shutdown time.
+Note that Rust may have shut down
+some stdlib services at this time.

 ```
     #[dtor]